IntelliProlog/IntelliProlog/doc/file_launcher/action.md

 ##### PrologConsoleProcessHandler

-The `PrologConsoleProcessHandler` extends from the [`ColoredProcessHandler`](https://upsource.jetbrains.com/idea-ce/file/idea-ce-dba03e40ff8fc26feb037493ca72af40c273dfa4/platform/platform-impl/src/com/intellij/execution/process/KillableProcessHandler.java) class provided by JetBrains, this class provides a process handler that supports ANSI coloring.
+The `PrologConsoleProcessHandler` extends from the `ColoredProcessHandler` [@ColProcHan] class provided by JetBrains, this class provides a process handler that supports ANSI coloring.
 The process handler is what controls our console process, starting and killing it, and integrates with the actions associated with our console view.